collective/collective.disqus/README.rst

 * Go to Disqus control panel and enable "Activate Disqus as system comment for Plone"
 * Enter your blog's short name as provided by Disqus
-* Enter your blogs's/subsite's short names into 'Website short names (additional)' - it's an unrequired option.
-The single Plone site can have different Discus short names for different sections so you can migrate the specific subsite to different domain/url, etc. Using this option you might have different moderators for different Plone site sections.
-This can be achieved only by different Discus short names.

 Now a Disqus comment box should be shown for each content type that has comments enabled.